taikinman/langrila/README.md

    'content': 'Yes, Rude is a character in Final Fantasy 7.
 He is a member of the Turks, a group of elite operatives working for the Shinra Electric Power Company.
 Rude is known for his calm and collected demeanor, as well as his impressive physical strength.
 He often works alongside his partner, Reno, and is skilled in hand-to-hand combat.'}, {'role': 'user', 'content': 'What does he think about Tifa?'}]}
 ```

+`OpenAIFunctionCallingModule`, `GeminiChatModule` and `GeminiFunctionCallingModule` also allow you to save conversation in JSON format.

 ### Conversation memory with Cosmos DB
 ```python